-The Company has incurred a net loss of INR 28.00 million during the year ended 31 March 2023, and as of that date, the Company's current liabilities exceed its current assets by INR 173.52 million.
-Further, the Company has contractual cash outflows of INR 317.21 million (excluding future contractual interest payments) due within 12 months of the balance sheet date.
+The Company has a negative net worth of INR 558.64 million and has incurred a net loss of INR 893.15 million during the year ended 31 March 2023.
+As at 31 March 2023, the Company's current liabilities exceed its current assets by INR 575.82 million.
+Further, the Company has contractual cash outflows of INR 770.63 million (excluding future contractual interest payments) due within 12 month of the balance sheet date.